FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 For example, if we had to classify cars, we could choose some fundamental *features*, such as weight, engine power and mileage.
 Having a list of cars with such information divided in two parts, *good* cars and *bad* cars, can we classify the next car we come across as being part of the group of *good* cars or *bad* cars?

 We need a model to distinguish the good cars from the bad ones.
 How does the model do that?
 First of all we *train* our model on a known set of good and bad cars.
 Then, we need a concept of distance to compare the features of the good (bad) cars to the features of the next car we come across.
-If the distance is small, we are quite sure that the car is good (bad).
+Our concept of distance can't really tell us if two cars (or two documents, or two audio files...) are distant, but it tells us if features are distant.
+If the distance between the features of the good (bad) cars and the car under observation is small, we are quite sure that the car is good (bad).

 ## Kernels